NIR Spectroscopy: How Near-Infrared Light Becomes a Usable Measurement

 Is NIR the Right Fit for Your Operation?

-But for routine moisture, protein, fat, fiber, and starch measurement in grain, feed, dairy, and related food applications — NIR is the most practical analytical tool available.
-The speed, cost profile, and multi-parameter output aren't matched by any wet chemistry workflow.
-Operations considering the move from wet chemistry to NIR, or looking to expand an existing NIR program, will find a detailed decision approach in SpectroScience's guide on when to use NIR instead of wet chemistry.
+For routine moisture, protein, fat, fiber, and starch measurement in grain, feed, dairy, and related food applications — NIR spectroscopy is the most practical analytical tool available.
+The speed, cost profile, and multi-parameter output are not matched by any wet chemistry workflow.

 The practical takeaway: before your next instrument conversation, get the SECV and R² for your specific matrix and parameter range.
 That one number tells you more about whether NIR will work in your lab than anything else in the vendor's presentation.